MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/getting-started-with-the-spatial-data-services.md

 ---
 title: "Getting Started with the Spatial Data Services | Microsoft Docs"
-description: Bing Spatial Data Services provides REST APIs that work with large sets of spatial data.
-With these APIs you can geocode spatial data and you can store data that has a spatial component in data sources that you can query. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Bing Spatial Data Services REST APIs work with large spatial data sets, enabling you to geocode spatial data and store it in a spatial component that you can query, this article includes links to several Spatial Data Service how to articles. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""